The Yes-Men

-The Yes-Men were a rock band from Melbourne, New South Wales formed by Sean Greenway in 1995.
+The Yes-Men were a rock band from Melbourne, Victoria formed by Sean Greenway in 1995.
 Musically, the band played a style of rock and roll similar to Radio Birdman and Sonic's Rendezvous Band.
 The band dissolved after Sean Greenway's death on 21 January 2001.

 Background

 Greenway was a mainstay of the burgeoning Melbourne underground rock scene in the late 1980s and early 1990s.
 He started his career as a teenager in the band Foot and Mouth, and then formed the band God.
 God played together from 1986 to 1989 comprising Greenway, Joel Silbersher, Tim Hemensley, and Matthew Whittle.
 All members were 15 to 16 years old at the time of the band's formation.
 Prior to God's formation, Hemensley had been a member of Royal Flush (with Roman Tucker, later of Rocket Science), Greenway and Whittle were members of Foot and Mouth, and Silbersher had his own radio show on 3RRR.

 God's debut 7" single "My Pal" from 1987 is the band's best known track.
 Cover versions have been recorded by several bands including Magic Dirt, The Hollowmen, Bored!, A Death In The Family, and Bum.

 Following the disbandment of God, Greenway formed the Freeloaders with ex-members of The Philisteins.
 This lineup of the Freeloaders released a couple of singles through Dog Meat Records before Greenway left in 1995 and formed the Yes-Men.